indyplanets/appcenter-documentation/user-guide/running-app.md

   *  At the bottom of the **Create/Edit App** view, click **Run App**.
   *  From the Dashboard or **Manage Apps**, view the app and click **Execute App**.

-  **Tip:** If you have not created any apps of your own yet but you are a Private user for another user's app, you can run that app from the Dashboard **Welcome..** card.
-Click **3.
-Run an App Job** and then click the app.
+  **Tip:** If you have not created any apps of your own yet but you are a Private user for another user's app, you can run that app from the Dashboard's **Welcome..** card.
+Click **Run an App Job** and then click the app.

 2. Select a system, enter the credentials and click **Continue**.
 3. Do one of the following: